How to Bulk Enable or Disable WooCommerce Backorders

 Add a purchase note for all backorder WooCommerce products

-Once done, the purchase note will be added to all your backorder products.
+Once done, the purchase note will be added to all your selected backorder products instantly.

 Add a purchase note for all backorder WooCommerce products

-Backordered items need to be tracked, which usually leads to an increase in administrative work because salespeople must monitor and manage these orders separately, which can be time-consuming.
+Backordered items need to be tracked carefully, which usually leads to an increase in administrative work because store managers must monitor and fulfill these orders separately, which can be time-consuming.

-However, in this section, you will find out how to filter out all products that are backordered using the Search tool.
+However, you can easily filter out all products that are currently pending fulfillment on backorder using the Search tool.

 Search for WooCommerce products ordered on backorder

-Once in the Search tool, you’ll see different parameters to make your search, but in this case, you’ll enable the advanced filters and enter these parameters:
+Once in the Search tool, you’ll see different parameters to make your search.
+Enable the advanced filters and enter these parameters to find negative stock levels:

 • Field: Stock